By Bonnie Garmus

 Raised by a pair of con-artists who drove her beloved brother to suicide because he was gay, Elizabeth has known since she was 10 that she was a scientist.

-Elizabeth runs an obstacle course of mid-centuries barriers to women in work, life and love: sexual harassment in graduate school, work assignments that underuse her talents, being humiliated and demeaned at work, struggling with whether marriage would bury her identity within her husband’s, and single motherhood, among others.
+Elizabeth runs an obstacle course of mid-century barriers to women in work, life and love: sexual harassment in graduate school, work assignments that underuse her talents, being humiliated and demeaned at work, struggling with whether marriage would bury her identity within her husband’s, and single motherhood, among others.

 Along the way, she meets some wonderful and supportive men: Calvin Evans, the star chemist at the Hastings Institute where they both work, who falls in love with her mind as much as her person, and Walter Pine, a divorced single parent in charge of afternoon programming at the local television station, who is as brow-beaten by his boss as she is by hers.